eswari795/Devops_interview_questions/Devops_mock_interview_1.md

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
 1. Why we need git?
 What makes git unique from other tools like SVN?
+Ans: To save all the code and for collaboration, we use Git.
+Git is unique as it is no a Centralised Version control system.

 2. Let's say i have maven repo cloned on to my local, did some changes and i have build the code now target folder will be generated.
 So now when i do git operations like git add, git commit or any other git operations target folder should not be considered, how would you achieve the same?
+Ans: we can use gitignore. we can add target folder name in gitignore file and commit.

 3. difference between git pull and git fetch?
+Ans: git pull= git fetch+git merge
+     git fetch = fetches the code from remote repo
 4. How to clone specific branch in git?
+Ans: git clone --single-branch <<branch-name>> url

 Maven
 --------------------------------------------------------------------------------------------------------------------------